lsst-it/puppet-tailscale/README.md

 "tailscale up" connects this machine to your Tailscale network, triggering authentication if necessary.

-The flags passed to this command are specific to this machine.
-If you don't specify any flags, options are reset to their default.
+With no flags, "tailscale up" brings the network online without changing any settings.
+(That is, it's the opposite of "tailscale down").

+If flags are specified, the flags must be the complete set of desired settings.
+An error is returned if any setting would be changed as a result of an unspecified flag's default value, unless the --reset flag is also used.

 FLAGS
+  --accept-dns, --accept-dns=false
-  -accept-dns true                           accept DNS configuration from the admin panel -accept-routes false                       accept routes advertised by other Tailscale nodes -advertise-routes ...                      routes to advertise to other nodes (comma-separated, e.g. 10.0.0.0/8,192.168.0.0/24)
+    	accept DNS configuration from the admin panel (default true) --accept-routes, --accept-routes=false
+    	accept routes advertised by other Tailscale nodes (default false) --advertise-exit-node, --advertise-exit-node=false
+    	offer to be an exit node for internet traffic for the tailnet (default false) --advertise-routes string
-  -advertise-tags ...
-ACL tags to request (comma-separated, e.g. eng,montreal,ssh)
+    	routes to advertise to other nodes (comma-separated, e.g. "10.0.0.0/8,192.168.0.0/24") --advertise-tags string
-  -authkey ...                               node authorization key -force-reauth false                        force reauthentication -host-routes true                          install host routes to other Tailscale nodes -hostname ...                              hostname to use instead of the one provided by the OS -login-server https://login.tailscale.com  base URL of control server -netfilter-mode on                         netfilter mode (one of on, nodivert, off) -shields-up false                          don't allow incoming connections -snat-subnet-routes true                   source NAT traffic to local routes advertised with --advertise-routes
+    	comma-separated ACL tags to request; each must start with "tag:" (e.g. "tag:eng,tag:montreal,tag:ssh") --authkey string
+    	node authorization key
+  --exit-node string
+    	Tailscale IP of the exit node for internet traffic --exit-node-allow-lan-access, --exit-node-allow-lan-access=false
+    	Allow direct access to the local network when routing traffic via an exit node (default false) --force-reauth, --force-reauth=false
+    	force reauthentication (default false) --host-routes, --host-routes=false
+    	install host routes to other Tailscale nodes (default true) --hostname string
+    	hostname to use instead of the one provided by the OS --login-server string
+    	base URL of control server (default https://login.tailscale.com) --netfilter-mode string
+    	netfilter mode (one of on, nodivert, off) (default on) --operator string
+    	Unix username to allow to operate on tailscaled without sudo --reset, --reset=false
+    	reset unspecified settings to their default values (default false) --shields-up, --shields-up=false
+    	don't allow incoming connections (default false) --snat-subnet-routes, --snat-subnet-routes=false
+    	source NAT traffic to local routes advertised with --advertise-routes (default true)
 ```